icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Follow Us

-When it comes to international shipping then you must outsource these tasks to 3PL providers because there are many complications involved in the process.
-A 3PL provider specializes in global shipping services and makes sure that your goods would arrive at the same conditions in which they were handed.
+To enhance your international shipping process, you can outsource the logistics tasks to 3PL providers with expertise in this field.
+A 3PL provider specializes in global shipping services and makes sure that your goods would reach their destination in the same conditions in which they were handed.

 DDP (Delivered Duty Paid) and DDU (Delivered Duty Unpaid) are terms that were created to understand and develop an understanding of international shipping practices and business standards.